jiyucho9145/bfcm/README.md

+# bfcm

-# bfcm - A statical tool written in Python.
+A statical tool written in Python.

 ## Description

+The bfcm is a statistical tool written in Python.
-The bfcm calculates a conditional probability of a category given a document by Bayesian filter.
+It calculates a conditional probability of a category given a document by Bayesian filter.

+Two shell scripts train.sh and prob.sh are mainly used for caluculation.
+The train.sh makes a model in a database, and prob.sh calculates a conditional probability using the model in the database.

 ## Requirement